 Joshua Alexander, MD, director of pediatric rehabilitation at the NC Children’s Hospital and associate professor at UNC Physical Medicine & Rehabilitation, cared for disabled children May 18-25 at the Zanmi Beni Orphanage in Haiti.
-Timothy Sanford, MD, a medical resident in PM&R, and Beth Leiro, a local pediatric physical therapist, are accompanied Dr. Alexander on the trip.
+Timothy Sanford, MD, a medical resident in PM&R, and Beth Leiro, a local pediatric physical therapist, accompanied Dr. Alexander on the trip.
 This year marks the second of ongoing visits to the orphanage.

 Zanmi Beni was created to care for physically and/or mentally handicapped orphans, who were displaced by the devastating earthquake in January 2010.